szafranski/RH-ota/README.md

 or check the [RotorHazard-Updater.pdf](/how_to/RotorHazard-Updater.pdf)

-Yo may also check [update-notes](update-notes.md) Software is designed to run using python 2.7.
+You may also check [update-notes](update-notes.md)

+This software is designed to run using python 2.7.

 Will be updated to be python 3 friendly, when RotorHazard software will be converted as well.